sapiensoup/sapiensoup.com/_posts/2017-03-06-placebo-homeopathy.md

 <a href="https://static1.squarespace.com/static/52cba3b9e4b0a14ddad6a571/t/57e0e97cf5e2318fad0c3dbc/1474357653868/Homeopathy+extreme+dilutions"> <img src="/images/placebo/homeopathy-extreme-dilutions.jpeg" alt="dilution in homeopathy" width="600">

+## [Update] Hyland's scandal 2017
+_No side effects_ is only true if the original substance is diluted to the point of inefficacy.
+The scandal around [Hyland's teething tablets](https://www.scientificamerican.com/article/hundreds-of-babies-harmed-by-homeopathic-remedies-families-say/) shows how substandard manufacturing practices can pose a real threat to consumers.
+Inconsistent amounts of _atropa belladonna_ aka _deadly nightshade_ were found in the tablets, possibly harming hundreds of babies.
+They might even be linked to the death of eight babies over the past 10 years.

+This scandals makes me reconsider my choice of placebo.
+Fortunately some pharmacies produce non-homeopathic placebo pills, which don't contain any active ingredient, not even theoretically.
+Personally I'll go with those in the future.
+Let me know what you use as placebo.

 ## Placebo works best in children
-In my estimation, homeopathy can be useful for all kinds of minor aliments like headache, cough, runny nose, anxiety, etc. Eventually children would bounce back to normal on their own, but with a powerful placebo I have experienced that I can speed up the process.
+In my estimation, placebo can be useful for all kinds of minor aliments like headache, cough, runny nose, anxiety, etc. Eventually children would bounce back to normal on their own, but with a powerful placebo I have experienced that I can speed up the process.

 As a parent you have superpowers.
 Your child sees you as all-knowing and almighty.
 If you tell them that this medicine will heal their boo-boo, the placebo effect will rise to its fullest effect.